-Yes and no. I’m a certainly a brand specialist in that I create unique verbal and visual identities based on unique brand strategies.
+Yes and no. I’m a certainly a brand specialist in that I create unique verbal and visual identities based on stand-out brand strategies.
 But I work across sectors and include B2B and B2C branding in the mix.
 I believe this is essential to creativity.

 Well, no. If you want to make something unique and useful – that’s what branding requires.
 But if you have a clear brand strategy — or good research already (meaning a thorough written understanding of your project and market), and you have a plan for how to solve it, we’re half way there.
 And, good news, it’s never boring!
 Call me to discuss.